Anushree-naik/Food-Fork-Drink/README.md

 - When you go through all these steps, you would want to change the API key in [yelp.js](https://github.com/Anushree-naik/Food-Fork-Drink/blob/master/src/api/yelp.js).

-- **Make sure you have one space inbetween `Bearer` and your API key.
+- **In [yelp.js](https://github.com/Anushree-naik/Food-Fork-Drink/blob/master/src/api/yelp.js), make sure you have one space inbetween `Bearer` and your API key.
 In my case, `FlG-H_TaiuiEdp7zhiLgFZ-Uy4KQSxOYce-REKreXCTxcB2h6YpCUG1zRO-nsA5GJ4Cescr2Bgz4BWRDw09LpJG5ELczqANneNCIDCkJbQ1B2Cm3TkniZFlip7BNXXYx` is the YELP API key.

 ---